sanjana-singamsetty/kidney_disease_prediction/README.md

 ## Description

-In this project, we have used a diverse set of machine learning models, including Support Vector Machine (SVM), Random Forest (RF), Decision Tree, and K-Nearest Neighbors (KNN), to build predictive models for chronic kidney disease.
+In this project, we have used a diverse set of machine learning models, including Extra Trees Classifier, Random Forest (RF), Decision Tree, and Light GBM , Logistic Regression to build predictive models for chronic kidney disease.
 Additionally, hyperparameter tuning and feature selection were applied to optimize model performance.

 ## Model Accuracy